 Is the above a real problem in practical use of fisheye lenses?
 It depends on the shooting conditions.
 Because of the very short focal length and extremely wide field of view, fisheye lenses are least susceptible to image blurring by camera movements.
 However, fisheye lenses are a natural choice in many types of poorly lighted interiors where the use of electronic flash or a tripod may be forbidden.
 This includes, for instance, churches, museums, historical buildings, caves and canyons.
 Hand-held exposure times of 1 s or more are not unheard of in these environments.

 The above example shows situations where a fisheye lens is the best choice.
-The left image shows people assembled around a kiva by a tour guide.
-The right image shows what a fisheye can accomplish in this condition.
+The top image shows people assembled around a kiva by a tour guide.
+The bottom image shows what a fisheye can accomplish in this condition.